-CENO (short for Censorship.no!) is a Web browser for mobile Android devices (such as smartphones and tablets) which uses a novel approach to circumvent Internet censorship and share retrieved content among all users in a peer-to-peer (P2P) fashion.
-This reduces overall reliance on international network exchanges, and allows frequently requested Web content to persist in the network, even during heavy filtering and throttling events.
+CENO (short for Censorship.no!) is a Web browser for mobile Android devices (such as smartphones and tablets) that uses a novel approach to circumvent Internet censorship and share retrieved content among all users in a peer-to-peer (P2P) fashion.
+This reduces overall reliance on international network exchanges, and allows frequently requested Web content to persist in the network even during heavy filtering and throttling events.

-The CENO Browser is built on an adapted version of Firefox for Android, a popular, modern, feature-rich and secure Free/Libre/Open-Source browser.
+CENO Browser is built on an adapted version of Firefox for Android, a popular, modern, feature-rich and secure Free/Libre/Open Source browser.
 CENO extends Firefox with Ouinet, the underlying technology allowing it to share content between devices (described in later sections).

 CENO is meant for everyone but is particularly convenient for people interested in Web content that is censored on their network, and those those living in countries where connectivity to the global Internet is spotty, unreliable or expensive.
-It encourages and enables sharing of content among users, creating a decentralized network of peers, helping each other.
+It encourages and enables the sharing of web content among users, creating a decentralized network of peers helping each other.

-CENO can however generate more Internet traffic than your usual Web browser – since it needs to let other users know what Web content it is sharing to the network, and possibly deliver this content to those that request it.
+CENO can, however, generate more Internet traffic than your usual Web browser – since it needs to let other users know what Web content it is sharing to the network, and possibly deliver this content to those who request it.
 CENO thus relies on moderately good in-country connectivity.
 We recommend using CENO when connected to Wi-Fi not just to avoid exhausting mobile data limits (should you have them), but also to increase the chances of being able to deliver Web content to other users.